RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

          /rc/administration/setup-and-editing/create-subscription/
          /rc/administration/setup/create-subscription/
 ---
-Fixed Size subscription plans support low throughput workflows.
+Fixed plans support low throughput workflows.
 Several plans are available, each designed for different memory sizes.

 When creating your subscription, you'll need to choose the plan that suits your needs.